joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 $$ = 1 + \frac{n}{n-1}\sum_{i=2}^n\frac{1}{i}
 =1 + \frac{n}{n-1}\cdot (H_n-1)$$

-(We can again think of this as the expectation of mismatches in the subclass of cases in the simple version where there are any mismatches at all.)
+(We can again think of this as the expectation of mismatches in the subclass of cases in the pretty version where there are any mismatches at all.)

-Here are some values for small $n$ (the exact expectation for seven knights, by the way, is $343/120$ in the problem as-posed, and $49/20$ in the simple version):
+Here are some values for small $n$ (the exact expectation for seven knights, by the way, is $343/120$ in the problem as-posed, and $49/20$ in the pretty version):

 n | Expected Mismatches
 --- |:---